ixaxaar/monoid.space/Types/equality.lagda.md

 ## Properties of equality

-We use the previous structures to re-define the properties of propositional equality.
+We use the new structures to re-define the properties of propositional equality.

 ```agda
 module ≡-properties {a} {A : Set a} where